Share:

 | Cold Startup Time | ~50ms (consistent) | ~45ms (fastest) | Flutter |

-| Frame Rate (Simple UI) | 60 FPS (stable) | 60–120 FPS | Tie |
+| Frame Rate — Simple UI | 60 FPS (stable) | 60–120 FPS | Tie |

-| Frame Rate (Complex Animations) | 55–60 FPS (occasional drops) | 60–120 FPS (stable) | Flutter |
+| Frame Rate — Complex Animations | 55–60 FPS (occasional drops) | 60–120 FPS (stable under load) | Flutter |

 | List Scrolling (Android) | Frame drops + CPU/memory spikes | Smooth, no spikes | Flutter |

-| Memory Usage (iOS) | Higher (serialization overhead) | ~100MB lower with Impeller | Flutter |
+| Memory Usage (iOS) | High (bridge serialization overhead) | ~100MB lower with Impeller | Flutter |

 | CPU Usage (Scrolling) | Highest (serialization cost) | Lowest (direct rendering) | Flutter |